Crib Mattress Safety: What Parents Need to Check First

 Firmness matters because young babies cannot easily reposition themselves if their face presses into a soft surface.
 A firm mattress helps keep the sleep surface level, reduces the chance of deep body impressions, and supports the baby's body more evenly during sleep.

-Parents sometimes get mixed messages because mattress marketing often uses words like plush, cozy, cloud-like, or extra comfortable.
 For infant sleep, those are not the qualities you want to prioritize.
 Safety comes first.
 A crib mattress should feel stable and flat, not cushioned like an adult bed.
+For parents who are also concerned about material exposure and chemical content, this non-toxic crib mattress guide explains what to look for beyond basic safety rules.

 For more detail about how firmness and thickness affect mattress safety, see crib mattress thickness and firmness.
 That page explains how mattress materials and construction can change the feel and performance of the sleep surface.